 Advantages to Sending Notice of Intent to Lien (When Required)

-The major advantage to sending a Notice of Intent to Lien when its required is to preserve your lien right.
-Take Colorado for example, the lien law requires the following:
+The major advantage of sending a Notice of Intent to Lien when its required is to preserve your lien right.
+Take Colorado, for example, the lien law requires the following:

 § 38-22-109.
 Lien Statement